xapi-project/xen-api/doc/content/xapi/walkthroughs/migration_overview.md

 +++
-title = "From RPC migration request to xapi internals" menuTitle = "How XAPI handles migration request"
+title = "From RPC migration request to xapi internals" linkTitle = "How XAPI handles migration request"
 +++

 ## Overview